morganjohanna/simple-games/README.md

 # Simple Games
 Contains multiple basic games coded in Python.
-Games each consist of a single Python file and no additional requirements; I might eventually make this pip-installable.
+Games each consist of a single Python file and no or limited additional requirements; I might eventually make this pip-installable.

+**Games**
+- Adventure (adventure.py)
+- Tic-Tac-Toe (tictactoe.py)

 ## Adventure
 *A short, text-based adventure.
 There's a bear and adult language.*